leoAnatolia/JavaSEPractices/README.md

-This respository contains some J2SE practise codes
+This respository contains some J2SE practise codes.

+Day by day, this repo will expand.